stephenchapman/barpx/README.md

 composer require roots/wp-h5bp-htaccess 1.1.0
 ```

-Install NPM into theme folder
+Install NPM into theme folder.
+This will also install Bower (Roots uses Bower for managing Bootstrap, jQuery, Modernizr, and Respond.js.)

 ```
 npm install